DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/testing.rst

   * Open the network settings on you phone
   * Change to your home network

-    * Use your normal home id and password
+    * Use your normal home SSID (Network name) and Password to connect to the network

 * Start the |wiThrottle| App
 * |wiThrottle| will try to find the |wiThrottle Server| on the |EX-CS|